 As a result, you’ll want to keep the following in mind when creating your contactless menu:

-Once you’ve set up your contactless menu, the next step is to make it quick and easy for customers to actually access that menu.
+Once you’ve set up your contactless menu, the next step is to make it quick and easy for customers to actually access that menu with front-of-house restaurant automation.
 This is where QR codes come in – technology that 17% of Americans want restaurants to offer.

 A QR code menu is essentially a digital version of your menu that diners can access by scanning a custom code with their mobile phones – just think of it like a barcode for your menu.
 After a customer scans the QR code, your restaurant’s menu will automatically pop up, allowing customers to access your menu without typing in a long URL.
 And customers don’t even need to download a separate app to scan your code because most modern smartphones come with a QR code reader built right into the phone’s camera.